ShadowMan101/Simple-Self-learning-Algorithm/README.md

-Make Sure to Run This In Command Line In Windows Only
+Make Sure to Run This In Windows Only